resolutionlife/terraform-provider-looker/docs/data-sources/model_set.md

 page_title: "looker_model_set Data Source - terraform-provider-looker"
 subcategory: ""
 description: |-
-  This datasource reads a model set from a Looker instance.
+  This data source reads a model set from a Looker instance.
 ---

 # looker_model_set (Data Source)

-This datasource reads a model set from a Looker instance.
+This data source reads a model set from a Looker instance.

 ## Example Usage